ianhorton/eg-fullstack-test/README.md

 - NPM monorepo - I would generally use Yarn Workspaces but I wanted to keep this simple
 - Has examples of all the tests but not full coverage
 - Config could be better
-- this does not run on HTTPS, if it was a production app it would
+- The components do not not run on HTTPS, if it was a production app it would

 ## Instructions
 - in the root run `npm install`